csswizardry/csswizardry.github.com/_posts/2026-06-01-front-ends-missing-metric-the-tbt-window.md

-[First Contentful Paint](https://web.dev/articles/fcp/) (FCP) opens the window and is the first point in the page-load timeline at which the user can see something contentful on screen—the page is responding.
+[First Contentful Paint](https://web.dev/articles/fcp/) (FCP) opens the window and is the first point in the page-load timeline at which the user can see something contentful on screen — the page is responding.
 [Time to Interactive](https://web.dev/articles/tti/) (TTI) closes the window and is the point at which the page is considered reliably interactive.